sidharth76/World-Layoffs/README.md

 🌍 World Layoffs Project 📉

 The **World Layoffs** project provides insights into the global trend of layoffs across industries.
 The project uses MySQL to store and manage data related to employee layoffs in various companies.
-By analyzing this data, we aim to track and visualize the impact of job losses around the world.
+By analyzing this data, i aim to track and visualize the impact of job losses around the world.

 This repository includes a comprehensive database structure for storing layoff-related data, as well as scripts for data insertion and querying.